privacytools/theprivacyguide.org/tutorials/pgp.md

 How does it work?
 After Bob decrypts Alice's email with his private key, he gets the **message *encrypted* with Alice's *private* key**.
 In public key cryptography, the public and private keys are a *pair of keys* -- a **keypair**.
 What's encrypted with the public key can be decrypted with the private key, and what's encrypted with the private key can be decrypted with the public key. <mark>Decrypting a signed message with the sender's public key decrypts the message to its unsigned (plaintext) version.</mark>

+#### <mark>A keypair consists of two keys: the public key and the private key. *Each key can decrypt a message encrypted with the other key.*</mark>

+#### <mark>Just like a message encrypted with one's private key can be decrypted with his public key, a message encrypted with one's public key can be decrypted with his private key.</mark>

 ![Initial contact over PGP (signed)](img/initial_contact_over_pgp_signed.png)

 <span class="caption">**Figure 2** -- a diagram showing initial contact over PGP (signed)</span>